 To dive into that, here’s our initial C code again:

-and here’s is the assembly code (ARM) that results from compiling3 it:
+and here’s is the assembly code (ARM) that results from compiling it:

 .section __TEXT,__text,regular,pure_instructions